DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 * [EssentialsX Spawn](https://essentialsx.net/downloads.html)

 Why the mods?<br>
-You want one server but you want people to be able to play creative or surival> Well you need `multiverse core`.<br>
+You want one server but you want people to be able to play creative or surival?<br>
+Well you need `multiverse core`.<br>
 How do the people move between these worlds?<br>
 Well you need `multiverse portals` to be able to create a *lobby* world.<br>